 1834 Transylvania's Law Department becomes one of the most distinguished in the nation as a result of George Robertson, Chief Justice of the Kentucky Court of Appeals, joining the faculty.
 It and the Medical Department graduate a number of notable Americans in the pre-Civil War era, including future justices of the United States Supreme Court, Samuel Freeman Miller and John Marshall Harlan.

-1859 After training over 6,000 students to become physicians, Transylvania's Medical Department closes.
+1859 After training 4,385 medical students, Transylvania's Medical Department closes.

 1861 The Civil War interrupts instruction at Transylvania.
 Old Morrison and the medical building are turned into makeshift hospitals for Union troops.